 A durable and reliable car is a must for a road trip of this size.
 Our personal cars were old and by no means would we ever consider them reliable, so we ended up booking a one-way rental car for our trip.
 This ended up being a blessing in disguise because I discovered my new favorite way to take a road trip…

 Rent a car for a one-way drive, drop it off, and fly back home once you’re done exploring.
-For me, I find that driving the same route back is too time consuming and boring unless I’m taking a completely new route on the way home.
+For me, I find that driving the same route back is too time-consuming and boring unless I’m taking a completely new route on the way home.

 Usually, rental car companies charge one-way fees upwards of $200.
-However, in our instance, we booked our car with Hertz, and there happened to be no one-way drop off fee.
+However, in our instance, we booked our car with Hertz, and there happened to be no one-way drop-off fee.
 This ended up being a total steal (total came out to under $150 for 3 days; definitely cheaper than 2 one-way flight tickets)!

 Tip: To avoid higher prices, be sure to book your car ahead of time.
 If you’re booking early enough, shop around and check for rental companies offering promotions.
-We always use Priceline for car rentals since they allow you to book without a credit card and offer free cancellations.

 If you don’t mind the drive there and back or the wear-and-tear on your car, then taking your own car is a perfectly good option too.

-SAN FRANCISCO TO PORTLAND – PACKING LIST
+SAN FRANCISCO TO PORTLAND – ESSENTIAL PACKING LIST

 Aside from the usual clothing and toiletries you’d pack for any regular trip, here are the things I’d recommend you not leave home without on your San Francisco to Portland road trip: